fightforthefuture/broadband-privacy/app/index.md

 signup_button_text: "TAKE ACTION"

 ---
-In 2017, Congress voted to repeal Internet privacy rules, allowing Internet service providers like AT&T, Comcast, and Verizon to monitor, track, and sell your personal data without your permission.
-President Donald Trump signed the measure into law in April of 2017.
+In 2017, Congress repealed Internet privacy rules, allowing Internet service providers like AT&T, Comcast, and Verizon to monitor, track, and sell your personal data without your permission.
 Now, the current administration wants to give these same companies even more power.
-The Chairman of the FCC, Ajit Pai, a former Verizon lawyer, and Team Cable have a plan to kill net neutrality rules.
+The new Chairman of the FCC, Ajit Pai, a former Verizon lawyer, and Team Cable have a plan to kill net neutrality rules.
 If they get their way, these powerful ISPs will be able to slow down and censor content online and pave the Internet into “fast lanes” for those who can pay.